loglot/Yet-Another-Game-Collection-3ds/README.md

     3.2. on an emulator, you can just open the file like any other game

+# KNOWN ISSUES:
+cannot exit game for some reason, will try to figure out at somepoint, to leave the game, you can fully restart your 3ds

 ## planned features
 i plan to make multiple of my games in this, not just 1,